rondajhutchin/GettingCleaningData_FinalProject/Code Book.md

 The working directory is set and can be adjusted to the location of where the files are downloaded.

+The data sets are read into a variables named the same as the data set and read-in the columns needed.
+Read the train data sets into variables named "x_train", "y_train", "subject_train" Read the test data sets into variables named "x_test", "y_test", "subject_test" Read the other two (2) data sets into variables named "features" and "activity_labels"

   Step 1.
 Merges the training and the test sets to create one data set.

+    Using rbind, combine the training, test and subject data sets into 3 variables - "x_combo", "y_combo" and "subject_combo".
+    Using rbind, combine again into a variable named "ALLData".

   Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.

+    Using select to extract the "mean" and "std" measurements from the "ALLData" set and assign it to the "MyTidyData" variable.

   Step 3.
 Uses descriptive activity names to name the activities in the data set

+   Using the "activity_labels" data set and "MyTidyData" name the activity data.

   Step 4.
 Appropriately labels the data set with descriptive variable names.

+    Using gsub, rename some of the data columns with a more descriptive variable name.

   Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity    and each subject.
+    Using group_by and ummarise_all, create tidy data set with the average of each variable, activity and subject as the variable "MyTidyDataGrouped".
+Export this as the text document named "TidyDate.txt" which is in this repository.

+  Data Elements: